 Get it Together! – How to Make a Home Emergency Kit

-I’ve asked around and most people I’ve talked to don’t feel prepared for an emergency.
+I’ve asked around, and most people I’ve talked to don’t feel prepared for an emergency.
 It’s time to tackle this task that keeps getting pushed to the back-burner.
-In honor of Preparedness Month, I’ve reviewed all the emergency prep resources around, sorted and organized the information in an easy to use guide.
-Complete this project one page at a time and before you know you and your family will be ready when the unexpected strikes.
+In honor of Preparedness Month, I’ve reviewed all the emergency prep resources around and sorted and organized the information in an easy-to-use guide.
+Complete this project one page at a time and before you know it, you and your family will be ready when the unexpected strikes.

 - This is indented to be a guide.
 Either use items from your home or buy any or all of the contents from sources listed on the last page.
 Customize your Home Kit based on your needs.